godfreyzubiaga/100-days-of-code/log.md

 **Details**: Added a temporary sign-up that doesn't connect to the server/database yet.
 Fixed some bugs and improve my server handlers.

 ---

+### Day 22: January 26, 2019

+**Today's Progress**: Input Field Error handling, Server Refactor, fix API endpoints

+**Details**: Added an input error handler.
+Changes color and styles if there's something wrong with the inputs.
+Refactor server side codes.
+Changes how I check authenticated user with their token.
+Change some api endpoints.
+I used request.params.** instead of request.query.**.

+---